 The International Module represents the response of world oil markets (supply and demand) to assumed world oil prices.
 The module produces a set of crude oil and product supply curves that are available to U.S. markets.
 The petroleum import supply curves are made available to U.S. markets through the Petroleum Market Module (PMM) of NEMS in the form of 5 categories of imported crude oil and 17 international petroleum products, including supply curves for oxygenates and unfinished oils.
-The supply curve calculations are based on historical market data and a world oil supply/demand balance, which is developed from the International Energy Outlook 2006, current investment trends in exploration and development, and long-term resource economics for 221 countries/territories.
+The supply curve calculations are based on historical market data and a world oil supply/demand balance, which is developed from reduced-form models of international liquids supply and demand, current investment trends in exploration and development, and long-term resource economics for 221 countries/territories.
 The oil production estimates include both conventional and unconventional supply recovery technologies.